ngi-nix/liberaforms/docs/upload.md

 pip install minio
 ```

-Add these lines to your `.env` file where `FQDN` is the host name of the minio sever and, optionally, `:PORT` is the port.
+Add these lines to your `.env` file where `FQDN` is the host name of the minio sever and optionally, `:PORT` is the port.

 ```
 MINIO_HOST = FQDN[:PORT]